2014–15 Chicago Bulls season: December

 In its second overtime game of the regular season, Chicago was defeated by the Dallas Mavericks by a score of 129–132.
 Unable to play, McDermott would be out with a right knee injury.
-However, the Bulls would make up for the loss by winning their league-high tenth road game against the Charlotte Bobcats.
+However, the Bulls would make up for the loss by winning their league-high tenth road game against the Charlotte Hornets.
 Six weeks in, Mirotić would rise to the eighth rank of the Rookie Ladder.
 On December 6, Chicago was defeated by the strong Golden State Warriors, who won their twelfth-straight game.
 With the first week of December completed, the Bulls would fall to the tenth rank of the power rankings.

 On December 10, the Bulls blew-out the Nets once again by defeating them 105–80.
 Moving on through the season, Mirotić rose to the number six rank on the Rookie Ladder.
 Led by Rose's 31 points, Chicago would defeat the Portland Trail Blazers to even and close the season series against each other.
 In the American Airlines Arena, the Bulls would limit the Miami Heat to 75 points as they defeated them.
 At the end of the week, the Bulls would be ranked number seven in the power rankings.

 Starting off the third week of December in Philips Arena, the Bulls would lose to the Atlanta Hawks.
 In Week 8, Mirotić would continue to rise, being placed in the number four rank.
 On December 18, Butler would best his career-high 32 points set the previous month by scoring 35 points in a victory against the New York Knicks.
 The next day, Chicago would end the Memphis Grizzlies' six-game winning streak with Butler scoring his fourth 30-point game of the season.
 In the power rankings, Chicago would stay put at number seven.